- Original / Generic tool comparison

 There is a swag of different tools for E.I. as one would expect for an AMP connector family, but the one most commonly used is 91556-1 which crimps AWG 20-26 wire, with the corresponding sized terminals.

 Molex 90331/8619 series

-On this page I show an obscure 4 position example of this type of connector (whose part number I have not been able to identify) – “P4” which was used for the AC Fan.
+The original series came in a number of different positions.
+On this page I show an obscure 4 position example from the original mystery manufacturer – “P4” which was used for the AC Fan.

 The most useful housing is 90331-0001 which comes with all polarising ribs attached, allowing one to snip off the remainder to achieve the desired polarisation.
 Unfortunately for anyone needing them, they are a little difficult to come by these days.